How to Avoid Single Supplement Fees (for Solo Travelers)

 Why Are Single Supplements Expensive?

-1. You’re paying for a private room every night
+1. You’re upgrading to an exclusive room every single night

-The shared double room is already factored into the group tour package price.
-Done.
-But with a private room, the traveler must cover the difference of not sharing their room, for potentially all the tour days.
-Additionally, there may be a markup cushion for any additional expenses for finding availability, etc…
+The shared double room is automatically factored into the group tour package price.
+The exclusive room is not.
+It is considered upgrade.
+This means the traveler must cover the difference of not sharing their room for all the tour days.
+Additionally, there may be markups to cushion for any additional expenses for finding availability, etc…

 2. It creates financial risk for tour operators